OWASP/OdTM/docs/BASEMODEL.md

 The OdTM base threat model is an ontology, implemented with OWL (Web Ontology Language).
 It enables semantic interpretation of DFDs (Data Flow Diagrams) and automatic building of threat/countermeasure lists.
 It contains concepts and instances to represent components of diagrams, threats, countermeasures, and their properties.
-Also, it provides a basic STRIDE approach to the threat modelling and labelling of security things with different tags.
+Also, it provides a basic STRIDE approach to the threat modelling, labelling of security things with different tags, and protocol profiles.

 * [OWL file](../OdTMBaseThreatModel.owl)